 BA in Cinema & Media Studies

-- Identify the major movements and turning points in cinema and media history, and situate them within a broader socio-economic and cultural context, including national, regional, and global contexts beyond the U.S.
+- Identify the major movements and turning points in cinema and media history, and situate them within a broader socioeconomic and cultural context, including national, regional, and global contexts beyond the US.

 Graduates with deep knowledge of cinema and media are particularly sought after in fields such as curating, film and media programming and exhibition, screenwriting, arts journalism, education, communication, entertainment law, and the media industries.

-The major requires a total of 11 courses (44 credits), all completed with a minimum grade of C. At least three of those 11 courses must be taken at the advanced (CI 400/500) level; and each student’s program of CIMS electives must include courses in at least three of the following national/regional cinemas: Africa, Asia, Europe, Latin America, Mideast and North Africa, U.S.
+The major requires a total of 11 courses (44 credits), all completed with a minimum grade of C. At least three of those 11 courses must be taken at the advanced (CI 400/500) level; and each student’s program of CIMS electives must include courses in at least three of the following national/regional cinemas: Africa, Asia, Australia, Europe, Latin America, Mideast and North Africa, US.

 Requirements are distributed as follows:

-- Two focused CIMS electives chosen from offerings with focus on 1) a film genre or movement, or non-narrative film; and
+- One focused CIMS elective chosen from offerings that focus on a film genre, a film movement, or non-narrative film; and

 Specifically required are the following: